-Group Homes for Troubled Teens in Montana
+Are Group Homes the Right Program for Troubled Teens from Montana

 The real purpose of group homes is to incorporate the troubled teens back into their communities.
 However, group homes do not focus on, or directly treat extreme behavioral issues, which need immediate attention.
 Teenagers near Montana who continually end up in troubled, clearly lack the ability to make good decisions on their own.
 These wayward teens need to be taught how to set goals for themselves, solve problems, and resist peer pressure when it presents itself.